payeezy/google_pay/README.md

-# FirstAPI Pay With Google
+# Pay With Google

-The document describes how developer can use FirstAPI to process a Pay with Google  transaction.
+The document describes how developer can use First Data's RESTful API solution to process a Pay with Google  transaction.
-The integration process first step consists of boarding the developer and the merchant into the FirstAPI platform, getting the required credentials.
+The integration process first step consists of registering the developer and boarding the merchant into the API platform, and then getting the required credentials.

+Refer to the [Getting Started Guide](https://github.com/payeezy/get_started_with_payeezy/blob/master/get_started_with_payeezy042015.pdf) for instructions how to register and get the information to get you going.

-Once boarded, the application can be implemented and tested by sending requests to the FirstAPI platforms, using the credentials received in the first step.
+Once registered, the application can be implemented and tested by sending requests to the API platforms, using the credentials received in the first step.
 # Requirements
 - Android version 4.4 (KitKat) or higher
-- The Pay with Google application installed on the test device
+- The Pay with Google application installed on an Android mobile device
 - The latest version of Google Play Services (11.4.x)

 # Obtaining Credentials